 Lab closes for the fall 2019 semester on December 20

 Why does UNO use Math Lab instead of traditional courses?

 If you were to observe the group dynamic of a traditional math classroom, it would be very apparent that there exists as many “unique” learning styles as there are unique students in that classroom.
 From the day dreaming student to the ill-prepared and bewildered one, success is only achieved by actively becoming involved in their own learning of mathematics.
 The UNO Math Lab allows students to individualize their learning by accessing and completing their work on-line on a virtual desktop terminal, viewing videos and examples, working in course notebooks, and taking multiple retakes of quizzes and exams.

 How are Math Lab courses taught?

 Students are required to attend a 75 minute lecture once a week for MATH 1220 and 1320 and spend a minimum of three flexible hours each week in the UNO Math Lab using the MyMathLab software.
-MATH 1330 and 1930 will attend class twice a week for 50 minutes and spend a minimum of two flexible hours each week in the UNO Math Lab using the MyMathLab software.
-MATH 1210 students will attend class once a week for 135 minutes and spend a minimum of two flexible hours each week in the UNO Math Lab using MyMathLab Software.
+MATH 1330 and 1930 will attend class twice a week for 50 minutes and spend a minimum of three flexible hours each week in the UNO Math Lab using the MyMathLab software.
+MATH 1210 students will attend class once a week for 75 minutes and spend a minimum of three flexible hours each week in the UNO Math Lab using MyMathLab Software.
 During the weekly lecture a trained instructor will guide students through the work that will be done each week, including important concepts, especially difficult problems, study strategies and in-class quizzes.
 Course coordinators have created all homework assignments, quizzes and tests in MyMathLab, and students can work on them in the lab or anywhere that has an Internet connection.